gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 the journals that reviewed their work, the replication studies that confirmed it.

 This is not blind faith.
-It is **rational trust calibration** — assigning credibility based on track record, institutional incentives, peer review, transparency, and the accumulated weight of convergent evidence.
+It is **rational trust calibration**: assigning credibility based on track record, institutional incentives, peer review, transparency, and the accumulated weight of convergent evidence.

 The epistemology of testimony is sophisticated and fragile.
-It depends on a functioning epistemic ecosystem — institutions with integrity, incentives for accuracy, mechanisms for error correction.
+It depends on a functioning epistemic ecosystem: institutions with integrity, incentives for accuracy, mechanisms for error correction.

 Post-truth attacks this ecosystem.

 It does not make you more epistemically independent.
-It makes you more dependent — on different authorities, less accountable ones, with worse track records and stronger incentives to deceive.
+It makes you more dependent: on different authorities, less accountable ones, with worse track records and stronger incentives to deceive.

 The person who rejects expert consensus on vaccines in favor of a YouTube doctor is not thinking for themselves.
-They are outsourcing their cognition to a different institution — one with no peer review, no replication requirement, no accountability for being wrong.
+They are outsourcing their cognition to a different institution, one with no peer review, no replication requirement, no accountability for being wrong.

+(I work in a field where I personally verify almost nothing.
+I trust the chain.
+It has, mostly, held.)

 ---